Qusar District: Sports and tourism

-Qusar is home to Shahdag Mountain Resort, one of the biggest ski resorts in Caucasus and Azerbaijan's first and largest winter resort.
-Tourist facilities also include such recreational areas as "Alpine Gusar", "Star Gusar", "Gayi Bulak", mountain tourism recreation area "Suvar" and Olympic Sports Complex.
+Qusar is home to Shahdag Mountain Resort, one of the biggest ski resorts in the Caucasus and Azerbaijan's first and largest winter resort.
+Tourist facilities also include such recreational areas as "Alpine Gusar", "Star Gusar", "Gayi Bulak", mountain tourism recreation area, and the Olympic Sports Complex.

 Sightseeing

 There are 2 architectural and 46 archaeological monuments in Qusar.
 The remains of the 13th century fortress in the village of Anigh, the Shaykh Junayd Mausoleum built in 1544 in the village of Hazra (Yargun), are protected by the government as significant architectural monuments of the country.
 There are also Kohne Khudat and Huray mosques, belonging to the 18th century, Gil, Gyunduzgala and Hasangala mosques, belonging to the 19th century.
 There is a museum named after Russian poet Mikhail Lermontov.

 Education

-There are 48 secondary schools, 86 general-education schools, 4 non-formal and 13 pre-school education facilities.
+There are 48 secondary schools, 86 general-education schools, 4 non-formal schools, and 13 pre-school education facilities.

-In addition, 3 large sports facilities are functioning in Gusar district: Olympic Sports Complex, Central Stadium named after Shovkat Ordukhanov, Children and Youth Sports School.
+In addition, 3 large sports facilities are functioning in the Gusar district: the Olympic Sports Complex, Central Stadium named after Shovkat Ordukhanov, Children and Youth Sports School.